-Posted in In-Season Moves, Managers and Coaches, Players, Regular Season
+Posted in In-Season Moves, Mike's Musings, Players, Regular Season

 Posted in Minor Leagues, Players, Regular Season

 Tagged Carela, Cowles, Dunn, Duran, Ernst, Garcia, Gil, Green, Greene, Guzman, Loseke, Mujica, Neely, Nittoli, Peraza, Perkins, Richardson, Sears, Vasquez, Watson